SOME OF THE PROJECTS WE'VE BEEN INVOLVED IN

-With our detailed knowledge of the plastics pollution crisis, New Zealand’s waste management infrastructure, and our expertise at communicating sustainability we monitored the Facebook page to build an engaged and supportive following.
+With our detailed knowledge of the plastic pollution crisis, New Zealand’s waste management infrastructure, and our expertise at communicating sustainability, we monitored the Facebook page to build an engaged and supportive following.

 Get in touch if you’d like to learn more about “Bags Not” or you have a campaign idea you need support with.

 If you need sustainability expertise on your project, please get in touch.